Bender-6502/BafangEmulator/README.md

 Configuration software for the Bafang mid-drive kit can be found here: https://penoff.me/2016/01/13/e-bike-conversion-software/#more-1538

-This emulator can support up to 4 serial ports, each port sharing the config file, allowing you to test each connected device is communication correctly by comparing the results via the above configuration tool.
+This emulator can support up to 4 serial ports, each port sharing the config file, allowing you to test each connected device is communicating correctly by comparing the results via the above configuration tool.

 Documenting the code still to do, probably with doxygen.

+If you find this software useful then please let me know.